Welcome Neonatal Nurse Practitioner students!

 Accessibility Note: Closed captioning is included in these videos.
 The same information can be viewed via videos or slides.

-View recordings here of the spring and fall workshops--Endnote, RefWorks, Zotero, Mendeley, BibTEX and Introduction to Citation Management.
+Recordings are available for Endnote, RefWorks, Zotero, Mendeley, and Introduction to Citation Management.
 See how citation management software can help your create your bibliography and keep track of your references in this 60 second video.